marco262/my_wiki/data/class/arcane-trickster.md

 ## Versatile Trickster

-At 13th level, you gain the ability to distract targets with your //[[[spell:mage hand]]]//.
+At 13th level, you gain the ability to distract targets with your *[[[spell:mage hand]]]*.
 As a bonus action on your turn, you can designate a creature within 5 feet of the spectral hand created by the spell.
 Doing so gives you advantage on attack rolls against that creature until the end of the turn.

 ## Spell Thief